-A Financial Statement is a sworn or affirmed document in the form of an Affidavit and the party swearing or affirming the Financial Statement must be satisfied that the contents of the statement is true and correct and the party does not have any other income, property or financial resources that are not included in the Financial Statement.
-Any omissions made from the Financial Statement, for example failing to include a property held in their name or they have an interest in, can have serious consequences for that party, such as creditability concerns at a Final Hearing.
+A financial statement is a sworn or affirmed document in the form of an affidavit and the party swearing or affirming the financial statement must be satisfied that the contents of the statement is true and correct and the party does not have any other income, property or financial resources that are not included in the statement.
+Any omissions – for example a party failing to include a property held in their name or they have an interest in – can have serious consequences for that party, such as creditability concerns at a final hearing.

-It is imperative that a Financial Statement is accurate.
-We encourage you to make an appointment to speak to one of our Family Law Solicitors about your Financial Statement.
+It is imperative that a financial statement is accurate.
+We encourage you to contact Armstrong Lawyers to speak to one of our Family Law Solicitors about your Financial Statement.

 WHERE TO NEXT?

 Taking the next step and contacting a family lawyer can be scary.
 Our lawyers will make you feel comfortable so you can talk about your situation.
 But first, ask yourself, Do I really need a lawyer?